sapegin/washingcode-book/manuscript/040_Avoid_reassigning_variables.md

   words: ""
 }) -->

-Here, we’re adding the `from` and `to` properties only when they aren’t empty.
+In the code above, we add the `from` and `to` properties only when they aren’t empty.

 The code would be clearer if we taught our backend to ignore `undefined` values and build the whole object at once: